Welcome to Roberta Gibson’s author website.

 If you love books or science, you’ve come to the right place.
 Roberta specializes in nonfiction picture books, particularly about science and nature.
 Check out the pages in the menu for links to her specialized blogs and websites.

-Some of my earliest memories are of the hollyhocks at my grandmother and grandfather’s farm in the early 1960s.
+Some of my earliest memories are of the hollyhocks at my grandparent’s farm in the early 1960s.
 The flowers grew in a forest in front of the weathered tractor shed, stalks of pink, red, and white towering over my head.

 Hollyhocks are resilient, fascinating plants.
 They are biennial, which means the plants spend the first year as a short whirl of leaves, unobtrusively storing nutrients in their roots.